Alliance Party (United States)

 The Alliance Party is a center-left American political party formed in 2019.
-It is affiliated with the Alliance Party of South Carolina; the Independence Party of Minnesota, Independent Party of Connecticut, and the Reform Party of Florida.
+It is affiliated with the Alliance Party of South Carolina, the Independent Party of Connecticut, and the Reform Party of Florida.
 In 2020, the Independence Party of New York affiliated with the Alliance Party, but disaffiliated in 2021.
 In 2025, the Independence-Alliance Party of Minnesota disaffiliated with the Alliance Party after a reverse merger with the Forward Party of Minnesota to form the Forward-Independence Party of Minnesota.

 History

 Formation

 On May 10, 2016, the Independence Party of Minnesota and the Independent Party of Oregon announced that they would seek to unite fourteen centrist minor political parties and possibly run a presidential candidate.
 Bernie Sanders won the Independent Party of Oregon's presidential primary, but could not run due to sore-loser legislation and the Independent Party of Oregon chose to not nominate a presidential candidate.
 The Independence Party of Minnesota gave its presidential nomination to Evan McMullin.

 The Alliance Party was formed on October 14, 2018.
 On December 17, 2018, the American Party of South Carolina successfully asked the South Carolina Election Commission to record that the party had changed its name to the Alliance Party.
 On May 4, 2019, the Independence Party of Minnesota voted to affiliate with the Alliance Party at its state convention.
 The Independent Party of Connecticut also affiliated with the Alliance Party and the Alliance Party became ballot qualified in Mississippi.